slbailey/Retrovue/docs/contracts/resources/CollectionUpdateContract.md

 - **D-17:** After updating a path mapping, the collection's `ingestible` status MUST be revalidated by calling the importer's `validate_ingestible()` method, and the collection's `ingestible` field MUST be updated to reflect the validation result.
 - **D-18:** Path mapping updates and `ingestible` revalidation MUST occur within the same transaction boundary, ensuring atomicity.
 - **D-19:** On transaction failure, ALL changes MUST be rolled back with no partial state updates.
+ - **D-20:** The enrichment helper MUST NOT commit; the CLI command commits after successful application.

 ---